Ride-The-Lightning/RTL/README.md

 E.g. if the IP address of your node is 192.168.0.15 then open your browser at the following address: http://192.168.0.15:3000 to access RTL.

 ### <a name="trouble"></a>Troubleshooting
-Feel free to open issues on our github, in case you are running into issues with the application.
+In case you are running into issues with the application or if you have feedback, feel free to open issues on our github repo.

-You can also reach out via twitter DM on @Sauby_k or @RTL_App.
+You can also reach out to us via twitter DM on @Sauby_k or @RTL_App.
 Thanks for your interest.